almamun-de/MITM-ARP-Spoofing-Experiment/README.md

     - Sent an ARP reply to Alice using Bob's IP address but Mallory's MAC address to ensure Mallory's MAC was stored in Alice's ARP cache.
     - Created a fake ARP reply hex file (payload) to maintain the MITM position even under IDS monitoring.

-## Tools and Commands Used
-- **`tcpdump`**: Used for capturing and analyzing network traffic.
-- **`arp`**: Used to inspect and manipulate ARP tables.
-- **`raw_packet`**: A custom C program used for crafting and sending raw Ethernet packets.
-- **`ifconfig`**: Used to configure network interfaces.

-## Results
-- **Secret Obtained**: Successfully intercepted the secret shared by Alice with Bob.
-- **Bonus Part**: Explored methods to maintain a MITM position despite the presence of an IDS.

-## Conclusion
-The task successfully demonstrated how ARP spoofing can be used to intercept and analyze communications in a switched Ethernet network.
-It also highlighted potential countermeasures, such as IDS, and the importance of securing ARP communications.

-## Acknowledgments
-This project was completed as part of a cybersecurity exercise in an educational setting.